knedl1k/knedl1k/README.md

 - 🚀 &nbsp; I'm currently learning new algorithms in Python
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/knedl1k) in ENG.
-- 👾 &nbsp; Fun fact: Rust is new C.

 ### My Absolute Favorites: